MicrosoftDocs/WSL/WSL/networking.md

 To obtain the IP address, use:

-- `wsl hostname -i` for the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address)
+- `wsl hostname -I` for the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address)
 - `cat /etc/resolv.conf` for the IP address of the Windows machine as seen from WSL 2 (the WSL 2 VM)

 Using `listenaddress=0.0.0.0` will listen on all [IPv4 ports](https://stackoverflow.com/questions/9987409/want-to-know-what-is-ipv4-and-ipv6#:~:text=The%20basic%20difference%20is%20the,whereas%20IPv6%20has%20128%20bits.).